xvik/dropwizard-guicey/src/doc/docs/getting-started.md

 * [Filters](installers/filter.md), [servlets](installers/servlet.md), [listeners](installers/listener.md)
 * [Eager singletons](installers/eager.md), without direct guice registration

-It can event simulate simple [plugins](installers/plugin.md).
+It can even simulate simple [plugins](installers/plugin.md).

-Other extension types may appear with additional modules (e.g. [jdbi](extras/jdbi3.md) adds support for jdbi mappers and repositories) or may be added by yourself (and any existing integration may be replaced, if it doesn't suite your needs).
+Other extension types may appear with additional modules (e.g. [jdbi](extras/jdbi3.md) adds support for jdbi mappers and repositories) or may be added by yourself.
+Any existing extension integration may be replaced, if it doesn't suite your needs.

 !!! tip
     If you'll feel confusing to understand what guicey use for it's configuration,